MetzgerH/SearchRe-A-Research-Position-Job-Board/documents/DesignDocument.md

 | programming_languages | Relationship | The programming languages that applicants are expected to know | Relationship with ProgLang class instances through 'expects_language' association table |

-(***in iteration -2***) Revise the database model.
-Provide a UML diagram of your database model showing the associations and relationships among tables.
-Your UML diagram should also show the methods of your models.

 ### 2.2.2 Controller

 The controller's role is to mediate between the view and the model.
 It is reponsible for getting the data from the model that the view needs to display, and using input from the view to update/access data in the model.
 For this product the controller also contains the routes, auth routes, forms, and error handlers.

-(***in iteration-2***) Revise your route specifications, add the missing routes to your list, and update the routes you modified.
-Make sure to provide sufficient detail for each route.
-In iteration-2, you will be deducted points if you don’t include all major routes needed for implementing the required use-cases or if you haven’t described them in detail.

 | Name  | Methods           | URL Path   | Description  |
 |:--|:------------------|:-----------|:-------------|